soledb94/KAGGLE_COMPETITION/README.md

 ***

-I developed a first models research from the regressions model I though with the characteristics of my problem it would be the best ones.
+I developed a first models research from the regressions model I though would be the best ones according to the problem.
 I reached the followings puntuations(RSME):

 <p align="center">
   <img width="452" height="165" src=INPUT/models.png?raw=true "Title">